Choosing a Spanish jamon

 We normally say about 2oz to 4oz per serving is the right amount.

 Once you start carving your jamon, it will keep for about a month on its stand.
 Don’t refrigerate or wrap it.
-Watch the free DVD for more help, or ask firstname.lastname@example.org for advice.
+Watch the videos on the FAQ page. for more help, or ask email@example.com for advice.
 There's also lots more information on the FAQ page.